ssrishtix/Music-Popularity-Prediction-/README.md

 # Music-Popularity-Prediction-

-Predicting music popularity involves using machine learning to guess how much people will like songs based on their sound.
-This helps streaming platforms figure out what users prefer, improve playlists, and suggest music better to keep users happy and engaged.
+This model is designed to predict how popular a song will be using its audio characteristics.
+By analyzing features like energy, danceability, and tempo, the model learns patterns that correlate with a song's popularity.
+This helps streaming platforms tailor playlists and recommendations to match what users enjoy most, aiming to keep them satisfied and engaged with the music they listen to.